-The Company has established a Remuneration Committee which consists of three Directors, the majority of whom are independent, and is chaired by an independent Director.
-The Committee makes recommendations to the full Board on remuneration matters and other terms of employment for executive Directors, senior executives and non-executive Directors.
+The Company has established a Remuneration Committee which consists of three Directors, all of whom are independent.
+The Committee makes recommendations to the full Board on remuneration matters and other terms of employment for Executive Directors, Senior Executives and Non-Executive Directors.

-Senior executive performance is continually monitored by the Managing Director and the Managing Director's performance is subject to continuous monitoring by the full Board.
+Senior executive performance is continually monitored by the CEO and the CEO's performance is subject to continuous monitoring by the full Board.

-The remuneration of the Managing Director is reviewed annually by the Remuneration Committee, which consists of only non-executive Directors.
-The remuneration of the senior executive staff is reviewed annually by the full Board after taking into consideration the recommendations of the Remuneration Committee and the Managing Director.
+The remuneration of the CEO is reviewed annually by the Remuneration Committee, which consists of only Non-Executive Directors.
+The remuneration of the senior executive staff is reviewed annually by the full Board after taking into consideration the recommendations of the Remuneration Committee and the CEO.

-The Managing Director and senior executive staff are remunerated by way of salary, performance incentive payments, non monetary benefits, and superannuation contributions.
-The Managing Director and senior executive staff are also eligible to receive performance rights for shares under a long term incentive plan.
+The CEO and senior executive staff are remunerated by way of salary, performance incentive payments, non monetary benefits, and superannuation contributions.
+The CEO and senior executive staff are also eligible to receive performance rights for shares under a long term incentive plan.

-Non-executive Director's fees are reviewed periodically by the full Board after taking into consideration the Company's performance, market rates, level of responsibility and the recommendations of the Remuneration Committee.
-Non-executive Directors are remunerated by way of fees in the form of cash and superannuation contributions and are not entitled to receive bonus payments or any equity based remuneration.
+Non-Executive Directors' fees are reviewed periodically by the full Board after taking into consideration the Company's performance, market rates, level of responsibility and the recommendations of the Remuneration Committee.
+Non-Executive Directors are remunerated by way of fees in the form of cash and superannuation contributions and are not entitled to receive bonus payments or any equity based remuneration.